Hawkridge Modern

 Black slate flooring highlights the entry hall in contrast to the wood floors throughout the home.
 Hooks provide a spot to hang up coats and then head on in.

-This is a photo of the entry hall after being renovated at the Hawkridge Modern.
+Entry hall after the residential remodel.
 It is more open to the kitchen and living room.

-This is a photo taken from the entry hall at the Hawkridge Modern.
+Open plan after the residential remodel.
 The four spaces (living, dining, entry and kitchen) are open to each other and have a much more flowing layout.